VicenteMerino/iic2133-assignments/README.md

 Each assignment was focused to solve different problems, specified in the [Instructions](./Instructions) folder.
 These instructions are in spanish.
 The execution instructions are also specified in each assignment folder.

-All four assignment were qualified with the maximum scorec (7 out of 7).
+All four assignment were qualified with the maximum score (7 out of 7).